2021 Muskogee shooting

 The 2021 Muskogee shooting was a mass murder that occurred in Muskogee, Oklahoma, United States, on February 2, 2021, when a gunman opened fire at a house.
 The shooter killed six people—a man and five children—and a woman was seriously injured.
 Law enforcement responded to the residence at 1:30 a.m.
 CST.
 A male suspect was taken into custody after he was briefly pursued on foot by police officers, but a motive is yet undetermined and no other suspects are involved.
+The a request to delay the trial for murder was heard by a judge in early 2023.
+It is the deadliest mass shooting in Oklahoma since the 1986 Edmond post office shooting.

 Incident

 At around 1:30 a.m., officers responded to reports of a shooting at the home where Javarion Lee and his family lived.
 There, they encountered an armed man.

+An officer discharged his rifle once, missed, and the male ran away, but he was eventually captured.

 Victims

 The deceased were Javarion Lee, 24 years old, and his five nieces and nephews, who ranged in age from one to nine years.
 They included the brother, nieces, and nephews of the shooter.
 The children's mother survived but suffered serious injuries, and she was airlifted to a local hospital.

 Three other children at the house during the shooting were uninjured.